buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
-Feel free to reach out with your ideas at [hello@buhrmi.de](mailto:hello@buhrmi.de) to get a quote.
-My usual rate is $100 USD/hour (but, I'm also open to sweeten the deal in exchange for stock options).
+You can reach me [on Twitter](https://twitter.com/einbuhrmi) or via email [hello@buhrmi.de](mailto:hello@buhrmi.de).
+The usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
 The initial consultation of course is free.

 ### Demo apps